Trajectory-Integrated Accessibility Analysis of Public Electric Vehicle Charging Stations: Introduction

 While distance-based methods typically consider the nearest one or few charging stations to their homes, in reality, individuals may access a broader set of EVCSs, with the general tendency that the likelihood of use decreases with distance.
 Building on this insight, \emph{gravity-based} models offer a more nuanced approach by capturing how accessibility decays over space.
 These models compute a weighted sum over multiple EVCSs, assigning lower influence to stations that are farther away.
 Esmaili \textit{et al.} \cite{esmaili2024assessing} applied a gravity model to evaluate EVCS accessibility at the census tract level in King County, Washington, incorporating a rivalry factor to represent competition for charging resources.
 Similarly, Peng \textit{et al.} \cite{peng2024analytical} employed the two-step floating catchment area (2SFCA) model to assess public charger accessibility in Hong Kong.
 This model introduces a more symmetric view: charging stations compete for multiple EVs (supply-side competition), and EVs can access multiple stations (demand-side flexibility), with both interactions weighted by distance decay.
 A related concept is the Public EV Charging Opportunity (PECO) score proposed by Zhang \textit{et al.} \cite{zhang2025equity}, which quantifies the equity of community-level EVCS service provision in the Sacramento region using a similar distance-weighted supply-demand framework.

 Although the aforementioned studies differ in their choice of metrics and data sources, they share a common limitation: accessibility is typically restricted to public chargers located near individual homes, whether within the same geographic unit or among the nearest few stations.
 This home-centric perspective overlooks the fact that many charging events occur while individuals are away from home, such as at workplaces, retail centers, or other public destinations.
-Moreover, public EVCSs located in commercial and industrial areas often exhibit higher utilization rates, improving cost-revenue efficiency.
+Moreover, public EVCSs located in commercial and industrial areas often exhibit higher utilization rates, improving cost-revenue efficiency \cite{hamim2025real}.
 These locations also play a strategic role in grid decarbonization by aligning charging demand with daytime solar generation.
+Such heterogeneity motivates accessibility metrics that reflect where people actually spend time, not only where they live.